Foundations and covid-19

 - Crowdfunder is making it free to fundraise on its platform for projects during the crisis.

-- This article lists funding opportunities that foundations may wish to signpost organisations to.
+- This article lists hundreds of funding opportunities that foundations may wish to signpost organisations to.

 Government and regulation

 The Charity Commission for England and Wales has assured it will be flexible in its approach to regulation during this time.
-It has provided guidance for charities including a Q&A which covers issues from AGMs to safeguardning, and said annual return deadlines can be extended.
+It has provided guidance for charities which covers changing charitable objectives and other issues from AGMs to safeguarding.
+It has also said annual return deadlines can be extended.

 The Scottish Charity Regulator (OSCR) is updating its website regularly with resources from SCVO and ACOSVO as well as answering charities’ questions.